s_server - SSL/TLS server program

 - -dtls, -dtls1, -dtls1_2

-these options make s_server use DTLS protocols instead of TLS.
-With -dtls s_server will negotiate any supported DTLS protcol version, whilst -dtls1 and -dtls1_2 will only support DTLS1.0 and DTLS1.2 respectively.
+These options make s_server use DTLS protocols instead of TLS.
+With -dtls, s_server will negotiate any supported DTLS protocol version, whilst -dtls1 and -dtls1_2 will only support DTLSv1.0 and DTLSv1.2 respectively.

 - -cipher cipherlist

-sends a status message back to the client when it connects.
-This includes lots of information about the ciphers used and various session parameters.
+Sends a status message back to the client when it connects.
+This includes information about the ciphers used and various session parameters.
 The output is in HTML format so this option will normally be used with a web browser.

 - -engine id